learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/lectures/intro-to-jquery/README.md

 ### The DOM

-+ The DOM, stands for document object model and it is a structural representation of our HTML in tree form.
+Before we can really dive into jQuery we need to understand the DOM.
+The DOM, stands for *Document Object Model* and it is a structural representation of our HTML in tree form.
 Like this:

 <img src="https://s3.amazonaws.com/after-school-assets/jquery4.png">